Raiders rule Cooper (concussion) out vs. Giants

 While the Raiders offense will be without one of its key players, the defensive secondary is hopeful of getting starting cornerback David Amerson back.

-Amerson has missed four consecutive games with a sprained foot but returned to practice this week.
-Although he has been limited and is listed as questionable, the fifth-year veteran said he expects to play against the Giants.
+Amerson has missed four consecutive games because of a sprained foot but returned to practice this week.
+Although he has been limited and is listed as questionable, the fifth-year veteran said he expected to play against the Giants.

 "Until they tell me otherwise," Amerson said.
 "I'm feeling good.
 This is the best I've felt, put it like that."